WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 <center><i>Fig. 1.
 Eye anatomy </i></center>

 ## How light come to the retina
 The eye works like a camera.
 The focus is made by the cornea and the lens.
 The aperture is controlled by the iris that can reduce or increase the quantity of light coming into the eye.
-Finally the sensor that convert light into nerve impulses is the retina.
+Finally the sensor that converts light into nerve impulses is the retina.

 ![alt text](img/eye_rays.png "Eye image")
 <center><i>Fig. 2.
-Light trough the eye </i></center>
+Light through the eye </i></center>

 ## How the retina convert light to nerve impulses
-There are two kind of cells that can convert light into nerve impulses: cones and rods.
+There are two kinds of cells that can convert light into nerve impulses: cones and rods.
 They are called photoreceptors.

-These photoreceptors have photosensitive pigments whose form change when they are striked by light causing a cascade of chemical reactions.
+These photoreceptors have photosensitive pigments whose form change when they are struck by light, causing a cascade of chemical reactions leading to a change of the membrane potential.

 Cones photosensitive pigment is the opsin.
-There are three kind of opsin that have sensitivity peaks arround 419, 531 and 559 nanometers.
-Each cone contain mainly one kind of opsin.
+There are three kinds of opsin that have sensitivity peaks around 419, 531 and 559 nanometers.
+Each cone contains mainly one kind of opsin.
 That is why we distinguish them in three categories: red cones (mainly 559 nm opsin), green cones (431 nm) and blue cones (419 nm).

-Rods photosensitive pigment is the rhodopsin with a sensitivity peak arround 500 nanometers.
+Rods photosensitive pigment is the rhodopsin with a sensitivity peak around 500 nanometers.

 <center>
     <a href="https://thebrain.mcgill.ca/flash/a/a_02/a_02_m/a_02_m_vis/a_02_m_vis.html" rel="some text"><img src="img/cones_rods.jpg" alt="Color sensitivity" /></a>